 Meanwhile the Plains Cree leader, Big Bear [Mistahimaskwa], and his followers, assembled in June 1884 on the reserve of Poundmaker [Pītikwahanapiwīyin], were formulating demands to be made to the Indian Affairs branch of the federal government.
 Poundmaker and Big Bear were aware of the agitation in Lorne and held meetings with Riel soon after his arrival in the district.
 However, the native peoples’ grievances had little in common with those Riel now represented, and these meetings did nothing to bring the two movements closer together.

 The early favourable response to Riel among the white settlers yielded to growing opposition.
 The Prince Albert Times and Saskatchewan Review reversed its editorial policy, having been bribed by Edgar Dewdney*, the Indian commissioner and lieutenant governor of the territories.
 In addition, Riel did not have the support of the clergy.
 Father Alexis André* charged Riel with mixing religion and politics.
 On 1 Sept.
-1884 Bishop Vital-Justin Grandin* of St Albert paid a conciliatory visit to Saint-Laurent accompanied by Amédée-Emmanuel Forget*, secretary to Dewdney; there is some evidence that Forget attempted, unsuccessfully, to “buy” Riel with a seat on the Council of the North-West Territories.
+1884 Bishop Vital-Justin Grandin* of St Albert paid a conciliatory visit to Saint-Laurent, accompanied by Amédée-Emmanuel Forget*, secretary to Dewdney; there is some evidence that Forget attempted, unsuccessfully, to “buy” Riel with a seat on the Council of the North-West Territories.
 Dumont calmed events somewhat by explaining: “We need him [Riel] here as our political leader.
 In other matters I am the chief here.”
 Riel explained to Grandin what he wanted: “the inauguration of a responsible Government”; “the same privileges to the old settlers of the North-West Territories as those accorded to the old settlers of Manitoba”; the granting of “the lands, at present, in possession of the Halfbreeds” to them “in fee simple,” and the issuing of patents to them “on application”; 240 acres for all mixed-bloods; the income from the sale of two million acres for the support of schools, hospitals, and orphanages and for the purchase of ploughs and of grain; and for all “works and contracts of the Government in the North-West Territories be given, as far as practicable to residents therein, in order to encourage them as they deserve and to increase circulation of cash in the Territories.”

 Riel and Jackson busied themselves at Prince Albert with the petition, and on 16 December it was sent to Ottawa, signed by Andrew Spence as chairman and Jackson as secretary of the joint English-Métis organization.
 The petition was a long one with 25 sections, land claims occupying a prominent place.
-The grievances of the Métis and Indians were recited and it was noted that while the territories had an population of 60,000, Manitoba had been granted provincial status with only 12,000.
+The grievances of the Métis and Indians were recited and it was noted that while the territories had a population of 60,000, Manitoba had been granted provincial status with only 12,000.
 The petitioners thus included the suggestion that they “be allowed as in , to send Delegates to Ottawa with their Bill of rights; whereby an understanding may be arrived at as to their entry into confederation, with the constitution of a free province.”
 The petition was acknowledged by Chapleau, the secretary of state, and was referred to David Lewis Macpherson*, the minister of the interior, by Macdonald, the prime minister, who subsequently denied having received it.
 The acknowledgement by Chapleau was regarded by Jackson as a victory.

 The question now arose for Riel as to whether or not to return to Montana as he had originally planned.
 At the same time he had not forgotten that his own land claims had not yet been settled by the federal government.
 Certainly he was a poor man who lived by charity and he had not hidden from the delegation the fact that he wished to press these claims: under the Manitoba Act, he pointed out, 240 acres were owing to him.
 He also had owned five lots which were of value for their hay, wood, and proximity to the Red River.
-He estimated that in all he was due a sum of $35,000.
+He estimated that in all he was owed a sum of $35,000.
 However, the federal government remained insensitive not only to Riel’s claims but to the grievances of the petition.

 By the end of February 1885 Riel had agreed to stay, claiming that “a vast multitude of nations” was waiting to support him.
 However, although the missionaries were sympathetic to the Métis cause they opposed any use of force or any encouragement of the Indians; by March Métis frustration had led to talk of resort to arms.
 Because of the opposition from the clergy and from some Métis, including Nolin, to violence, on 10 March the Métis decided to begin a novena, timed to end on the 19th, feast day of St Joseph, the patron saint of the Métis, to assist them in arriving at a decision.
 But, during a mass in the church at Saint-Laurent on 15 March, Riel remonstrated with the priest, Father Vital Fourmond, on his attitude to a Métis armed movement, in effect making a final break from the church.
 He was becoming more and more mystical and pietistic, and he spent much time in prayer.
 He deepened his rupture with the clergy by preaching his own theology to his followers; he renamed the days of the week, put the Lord’s Day on Saturday as in Mosaic law, proposed that there be a new pope (Bourget, and later Taché), rejected the rule of Rome, and suggested that everyone would be priests in a new reformed Catholicism.